 It is important to note that the actual schedule of remediation is up to the homeowner and the contractor in question in each case.
 When the Superintendent countersigns a Participation Agreement, this can literally mean that in some cases the remediation can commence in a few days, or in a few years, depending upon contractor and homeowner schedules.
-Once the Superintendent countersigns a Participation Agreement, CFSIC has in effect made a promise to make payment.
+Once the Superintendent countersigns a Participation Agreement, CFSIC has in effect made a promise to make payment, but only subject at all times to adherence to CFSIC's Underwriting and Claims Management Guidelines.

-As of September 23, 2022, the Superintendent had countersigned Participation Agreements for 908 claimants, and 609 families had been put back in their homes with new foundations in place.
+As of October 20, 2023, the Superintendent had countersigned Participation Agreements for 1,128 claimants, and 822 families had been put back in their homes with new foundations in place.